asouvanlasy/drestation/_posts/2022-03-31-what-is-oop.md

 }
 ```

-Here are some ways we can demonstrate OOP concepts:
+Here are some ways our `Gun` could demonstrate OOP concepts:

 - **Encapsulation:** sensitive details about the gun can be hidden.
 Perhaps it's an new prototype?